Terwilliger69105/leafpile.info/_pages/info/gear/index.md

 * Prevent you from taking damage
 * Regenerate damage done to you

 For the time of writing (2/21/2022) this makes the most sense as **Test Game** will be held in a simpler fashion.
-Eventually, whenever this goes to a full game with full setting, we will include things of more use than just combat.
+Eventually, whenever this goes to a full game with full setting, we will include things of more use obvious use than just survival or combat.

 ---